DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 ![](<../../../_Meta/Attachments/Pasted image 20250929191650.png>)

-## Idea: Replace the Modular Kit parts w/ more detailed versions

 ### Better Archway Model
-Extrude the outer parts of the opening to give
+Extrude the outer parts of the opening to give the arch more depth

 ### Another Archway Model
 ![](<../../../_Meta/Attachments/Pasted image 20250929191839.png>)

+### Props for Outdoor Environments
+- foliage lol
+-